AlexYu01/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 Javascripts interpretted on `Ubuntu 14.04 LTS` using `node v6.10.2` and must conform to [semistandard](https://github.com/Flet/semistandard) style.

+### Focus
-**Focus:** Learn about the basics of Javscript such as declaration/initializtion of variables and constants.
+Learn about the basics of Javscript such as declaration/initializtion of variables and constants.
 How to define a function and call it from another JS file.

-**Example Usages:**
+### Example Usages

 [0-javascript_is_amazing.js](https://github.com/AlexYu01/holbertonschool-higher_level_programming/blob/master/0x12-javascript-warm_up/0-javascript_is_amazing.js)
 ```